• Skip to main content

 One of the first things we tried on our family trip to Hong Kong was the infamous 咖喱魚蛋, affectionately known as Curry Fish Balls.

-They’re fairly easy to come by and even easier to spot – stalls are often operated by restaurant veterans who are able to pierce through five fish balls at astonishing speed using a single bamboo skewer.
+They’re fairly easy to come by and even easier to spot along with other classics like Ham Sui Gok (Fried Glutinous Rice Dumplings 咸水角) or Braised Beef Honeycomb Tripe.
+Stalls are often operated by restaurant veterans who are able to pierce through five fish balls at astonishing speed using a single bamboo skewer.

 Unfortunately, coming back home to Australia meant that we didn’t have the luxury of simply popping down to the local markets to pick up a few skewers whenever hunger struck.